hypnoglow/helm-s3/README.md

 See [these integration tests](https://github.com/hypnoglow/helm-s3/blob/master/hack/integration-tests-local.sh#L10) that use local minio docker container for a complete example.

+## Using S3 bucket ServerSide Encryption

+To enable S3 SSE export environment variable `AWS_S3_SSE` and set it to disired type for example `AES256`

 ## Documentation

 Additional documentation is available in the [docs](docs) directory.
 This currently includes: